shahv1057/MSDSchatbot/README.md

-# PyTorch MSDS Program chatbox
+# PyTorch MSDS Program Chatbox

+To see our chatbot in action follow these steps:
+- git clone the repo
+- run "python chatappapp.py" in your terminal
+- open http://127.0.0.1:5000 in your favorite browser!